 Dizziness, and sometimes fainting, caused by a drop in blood pressure may occur with Risperdal, especially when you first start taking this medicine or when the dose is increased.
 Risperdal may impair judgment, thinking, or motor skills.
 You should be careful when operating machinery, including automobiles, until you know how Risperdal affects you.
 It's important to avoid overheating and dehydration while taking Risperdal, because Risperdal use may make it harder to lower your body temperature.

 Treating Risperdal complications, including gynecomastia, can require expensive surgeries and medical care.
 A product liability suit can allow patients to receive compensation for these expenses.
-Since product liability law is a complicated area of the law, it's in your best interests to consult with an experienced attorney for a free initial claim evaluation before deciding on a course of action.
+Since product liability law is a complicated area of the law, it's in your best interests to consult with an experienced attorney near you today.